Chill is for chronically ill people in their 20s and 30s.

-Feel like I’m going mad when the only people my age I know have careers and holidays and are starting families and I’m doing literally none of it.
-Can’t work, can’t go on holiday, never went to uni, probs won’t have a family.
+Friends my age have careers and holidays and are starting families and I’m doing literally none of it.
 I have a carer not a career.
-Makes me feel like a failure.
-Meeting older ill people was okay but they talked about work and families and I still felt a failure.
+Meeting older ill people was okay but they talked about work and families and I still felt left out.
 The only thing that helped was finally finding people my age who really were in the same boat.

 It isn’t just support groups that tend to be older.
 It is social groups in general.
 I tried the local photography group, art group, philosophy club… I’m almost always the only attendee under retirement age.

 Some of them

 - Have been ill from a young age;

 - Were regulars already;